samersaabjr/Adaptive-Heavy-Ball-Method/README.md

 [5] Duchi, John, Elad Hazan, and Yoram Singer.
 "Adaptive subgradient methods for online learning and stochastic optimization."
 Journal of machine learning research 12.7 (2011).

-[6] Zeiler, Matthew D. "Adadelta: an adaptive learning rate method." arXiv preprint arXiv:1212.5701 (2012).
+[6] Hinton, Geoffrey, Nitish Srivastava, and Kevin Swersky.
+"Neural networks for machine learning lecture 6a overview of mini-batch gradient descent."
+Cited on 14.8 (2012).

 [7] Kingma, Diederik P., and Jimmy Ba.
 "Adam: A method for stochastic optimization." arXiv preprint arXiv:1412.6980 (2014).